Rulership is a special relationship between a planet and a sign.

 Some planets rule two signs.
 Mars has the same relationship with Scorpio, the other sign it rules.
 The landlord has a say in what goes on in the house, whether or not the landlord is present in that house.

 What’s the sign on the cusp of your 1st house?

 The ruling planet has a say-so in the affairs of that sign, and of the house that has that sign on the cusp.
-The house and the planets in it answer to the priorities of the ruling planet.
+The house and the planets within answer to the priorities of the ruling planet.
 And when something rattles the landlord, it rattles the houses and their tenants, too.